 Our practice also provides the highest-quality services for restoring mouths that have been damaged by dental disease and injury and common problems that require cosmetic dentistry.
 Our primary goal for our patients is to achieve and maintain optimum oral health through advances in techniques, technologies and by maintaining their scheduled dental exams.

 The concept of a “filling” is replacing and restoring your tooth structure that is damaged due to decay or fracture with a material.
-We will replace old, broken-down amalgam/metal fillings that contain traces of mercury with white fillings (composites) to restore your smile and teeth to a more natural look and feel.

 An extraction is the complete removal of a tooth.
 Extractions are sometimes necessary if a primary tooth is preventing the normal eruption of a permanent tooth, if the tooth has suffered extensive tooth decay or trauma that cannot be repaired, if the patient has gum disease, or if the tooth is impacted (usually the wisdom teeth).
 Depending on the complexity of the case, an extraction can be performed surgically or non-surgically.
-A mild anesthesia is used to ensure your child is as comfortable as possible throughout the procedure.

 Your third molars are more commonly called “wisdom teeth.”
 Usually appearing in the late teens or early twenties, third molars often lack the proper space in the jaw to erupt fully or even at all.
 This common condition is called impaction.
 When any tooth lacks the space to come through or simply develops in the wrong place of your jaw and becomes impacted, problems can arise.
 Primarily, damage to adjacent teeth and crowding occur.